4074/create-file-worker/README.md

 const worker = new CreateFileWorker()

-worker.onmessage = ({ data }) => {
+// Listen the `success` event, and save it to user file system in main thread. worker.onmessage = ({ data }) => {
   const { type, payload } = data
   if (type === 'cfw:success') {